 - Print quality is better for color, and print resolution can be more detailed with offset printing.

 - There is a wide range of papers, sizes, and binding options.

 Quantity, Quality, and Distribution:

-However, if you know you will need to print a large number of books from the get-go, you can see considerable savings going the traditional offset printing route.
-Once you run enough books to pay for plates, set up and clean up, the per-book price drops as you print more books, because these one-time costs are shared among a larger quantity of books.
+However, if you know you will need to print many books from the get-go, you can see considerable savings going the traditional offset printing route.
+Once you run enough books to pay for plates, set up, and clean up, the per-book price drops as you print more books because these one-time costs are shared among a larger quantity of books.
 So with offset printing, the more you print, the lower the price per book.
 That is why big publishers can price their books so low.

 If you are printing an art book, an oversized book, or a book with special paper, print-on-demand will most likely not offer the print quality or options you need.
 But now, basic black-and-white print books are almost indistinguishable between the two platforms.
 And if you can work within the print-on-demand page limitations, you can still design an attractive color print-on-demand book.

-Another reason self-publishers choose print-on-demand over offset is that some print-on-demand services offer ebook conversion, distribution, and order fulfillment.
-Suppose you don’t want to take a hands-on role in fulfilling orders, then this may be a good option for you.
+Self-publishers choose print-on-demand over offset because some print-on-demand services offer ebook conversion, distribution, and order fulfillment.
+If you don’t want to take a hands-on role in fulfilling orders, this may be a good option for you.
 But these services will come at a cost.
 And these services should not be considered marketing services.
 Just because your book is available for worldwide distribution does not mean anyone will order it.
 Also, review the costs carefully when considering these services.
 Make sure it is worth the price.